The Design Cycle

 Using the bitfile

 The bitfile is used as before, when the plain Xillybus bundle was implemented.
 For PCIe-based platforms, the bitfile is loaded through JTAG to the FPGA (note that the host should be turned off while this is done).
-If Zedboard is targeted, a new boot.bin file should be generated, based upon the new bitfile, and copied to the SD card like before.
+If a Xillinux platform is targeted, replace xillydemo.bit on the SD card's boot partition.

 Applying your own C/C++ code